CuriousGeekyDude/VKModernRenderer/README.md

 # Brief explanation as to how to use the software

 If it is your first time running the software, then you should try to define CONVERT_SCENE macro in the main.cpp file and compile.
 Run the program and when it successfully returns, eliminate the macro and recompile again.
-The renderer is the ready to be used.
+The renderer is then ready to be used.